Table of Contents

 6.2 Data Flow

-- The Worker Thread renders audio and sends each hop to the Analysis Thread via a bounded channel.
+1. The Worker Thread renders audio per bus and sends each habitat hop to the Analysis Thread; presentation hops go to the Listener-Analysis Thread.

-Populationevaluates the current Landscape for pitch selection, metabolism, and agent lifecycle. - The
+5. The Population evaluates the current Landscape for pitch selection, metabolism, and agent lifecycle.

-DorsalStreamprocesses the rendered audio synchronously to update rhythm metrics (DorsalMetrics), stored inlandscape.rhythm. - Rendered mono audio is pushed into a lock-free ring buffer consumed by the Audio Thread.
+7. Rendered presentation audio is pushed into a lock-free ring buffer consumed by the Audio Thread.

 This decoupled architecture ensures that the audio thread always sees a consistent stream of samples, even if the analysis thread lags slightly behind real-time.
 The analysis thread processes all hops in-order to maintain NSGT time continuity.